3liz/lizmap-documentation/source/publish/lizmap_plugin/edition.rst

 Use the media/upload folder relative to the project
 ___________________________________________________

-With Lizmap 3, it is now possible to upload your files, including images, for each feature, during online editing; to achieve this, you need to:
+With |lizmap_3_0|, it is now possible to upload your files, including images, for each feature, during online editing; to achieve this, you need to:

 * Configure edition for the layer, with one or more fields with the **edit type** "Photo" or "File".
 For example, let say the field name is "photo"
 * Create a folder at the root of the QGIS project file : **media/** and a subfolder **media/upload** (obviously you need to do that locally in your computer and server side ).